-The Regulator has been increasingly interventionist in its approach in recent times and is under increasing political and public pressure to act, particularly in relation to M&A transactions.
+Although the Regulator has yet to exercise its 'any person' moral hazard powers, it has been increasingly interventionist in its approach in recent times and is under increasing political and public pressure to act, particularly in relation to M&A transactions.
 Accordingly, reorganisations undertaken in contemplation of M&A transactions may come under increased scrutiny and should be planned with the M&A process in mind.
 The Regulator operates a voluntary 'clearance' process, which allows groups to seek confirmation that the Regulator will not exercise its moral hazard powers in connection with a reorganisation.